 EURGBP: 1.5

-GBPUSD: 1.5Forex Commission per Lot per Trade $0 Deposit Methods Debit Visa/Mastercard, Wire transfer, Apple Pay, Google Pay Withdrawal Methods Debit Visa/Mastercard, Wire transfer, Apple Pay, Google Pay Plus500 is a well-funded trading company with a spotless reputation that services over 25 million customers across 50 countries.
-This market-leading brokerage is regulated by some of the strictest financial watchdogs in the world, including ASIC, FCA, and CySEC.
-Its parent company, Plus500 Ltd, trades publicly on the Main Market of the London Stock Exchange, which only adds to the broker’s good reputation.
+GBPUSD: 1.5Forex Commission per Lot per Trade $0 Deposit Methods Visa/Mastercard debit cards, wire transfers, Apple Pay, and Google Pay Withdrawal Methods Visa/Mastercard debit cards, wire transfers, Apple Pay, and Google Pay Plus500 is a well-established trading company with a strong reputation that serves over 25 million customers across 50 countries.
+This market-leading brokerage is regulated by some of the strictest financial watchdogs in the world, including ASIC, the FCA, and CySEC.
+Its parent company, Plus500 Ltd, is publicly traded on the Main Market of the London Stock Exchange, which adds to the broker’s reputation.

-The broker specializes in providing CFD trading across multiple asset classes, offering a choice from over 2,800 financial instruments.
+The broker specializes in CFD trading across multiple asset classes, offering a choice of over 2,800 financial instruments.
 Forex, indices, stocks, commodities, cryptocurrencies, options, and ETFs are all tradable as CFDs at Plus500.
-It ensures a clean trading experience with a robust platform flaunting a modern yet highly intuitive design.
+It offers a streamlined trading experience through a robust platform with a modern, highly intuitive design.

 Key Pros

-- Trades publicly on the London Stock Exchange
+- Publicly traded on the London Stock Exchange

 - Commission-free CFD trading with tight spreads